zapp-134/FDD/README.md

 There are several ways of editing your application.

-Generated UI scaffolding (originally produced via a third-party UI builder) — Lovable references removed.
+Generated UI scaffolding (originally produced via a third-party UI builder).

 **Use your preferred IDE**